Contrast (vision)

-Contrast is the contradiction in luminance or colour that makes an object (or its representation in an image or display) distinguishable.
-In visual perception of the real world, contrast is determined by the difference in the colour and brightness of the object and other objects within the same field of view.
-The human visual system is more sensitive to contrast than absolute luminance; we can perceive the world similarly regardless of the huge changes in illumination over the day or from place to place.
-The maximum contrast of an image is the contrast ratio or dynamic range.
-Images with a contrast ratio close to their medium's maximum possible contrast ratio experience a conservation of contrast, wherein any increase in contrast in some parts of the image must necessarily result in a decrease in contrast elsewhere.
-Brightening an image will increase contrast in dark areas but decrease contrast in bright areas, while darkening the image will have the opposite effect.
-Bleach bypass destroys contrast in both the darkest and brightest parts of an image while enhancing luminance contrast in areas of intermediate brightness.
+Contrast is the difference in luminance or color that makes an object (or its representation in an image or display) visible against a background of different luminance or color.
+The human visual system is more sensitive to contrast than to absolute luminance; thus, we can perceive the world similarly despite significant changes in illumination throughout the day or across different locations.

+The maximum contrast of an image is termed the contrast ratio or dynamic range.
+In images where the contrast ratio approaches the maximum possible for the medium, there is a conservation of contrast.
+In such cases, increasing contrast in certain parts of the image will necessarily result in a decrease in contrast elsewhere.
+Brightening an image increases contrast in darker areas but decreases it in brighter areas; conversely, darkening the image will have the opposite effect.
+Bleach bypass reduces contrast in the darkest and brightest parts of an image while enhancing luminance contrast in areas of intermediate brightness.